 Rebooting your modem is the first thing to try when something's going wrong with your internet connection.
 It is often the simplest way to improve slow or spotty connections and resolve wireless issues.
-And it's easy to do!
+And, it's easy!

 Watch the video or read the instructions below to reboot manually, through the app, or using Service Troubleshooter.
 The modem style in the video may not match your own modem, but the steps are the same no matter what model you have.

 It's important to note that all devices connected to your modem (or your modem’s wireless network) will lose their internet connection while the modem reboots.
 If your devices are configured to remember that wireless (WiFi) connection, they will automatically reconnect when the modem has fully restarted.
 Otherwise, you will need to manually reconnect those devices to WiFi after rebooting.

 To reboot your modem manually, follow these steps: